Chapter one: General Provisions

 Goods in the free zones and duty-free markets shall not be subject to any restriction in respect to the period they can remain therein.

-The imported goods, stated in the cargo Manifest, may not be transferred or admitted into the free zones and duty-free markets unless by approval of the Director General and under the conditions and controls prescribed thereby.
+The imported goods, stated in the cargo Manifest, may not be transferred or admitted into the free zones and duty-free markets unless by approval of the Chairman Assistant and under the conditions and controls prescribed thereby.

 The following goods may not be admitted into the free zones and duty-free markets: